dell/terraform-provider-powerscale/docs/resources/nfs_export.md

 page_title: "powerscale_nfs_export Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  Resource for managing NFS exports in PowerScale array.
-PowerScale provides an NFS server so you can share files on your cluster
+  This resource is used to manage the NFS export entity of PowerScale Array.
+PowerScale provides an NFS server so you can share files on your cluster.
+We can Create, Update and Delete the NFS export using this resource.
+We can also import an existing NFS export from PowerScale array.
 ---

 # powerscale_nfs_export (Resource)

-Resource for managing NFS exports in PowerScale array.
-PowerScale provides an NFS server so you can share files on your cluster
+This resource is used to manage the NFS export entity of PowerScale Array.
+PowerScale provides an NFS server so you can share files on your cluster.
+We can Create, Update and Delete the NFS export using this resource.
+We can also import an existing NFS export from PowerScale array.

 ## Example Usage